MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environment.md

 Teams Toolkit in Visual Studio Code allows you to create tab apps using SPFx.
 These apps have the following advantages:

 * Provides you easy integration with data residing in SharePoint to your Teams.
-* You can integrate your SPFx solution with your business APIs secured with Azure Active Directory.
+* You can integrate your SPFx solution with your business APIs secured with Microsoft Azure Active Directory (Azure AD).
 * Gives you Accesses to various open-source tools.
 * Creates for your powerful applications that can deliver a great UX.
 * Integrates with other Microsoft (Office) 365 workloads easily.